Altamash-khan12/demo1/README.md

 # demo1
-this si my first repisotary
+this is my first repisotary
+Author - Altamash